-- 1. Enhanced parking - 2.
-The provision of additional facilities at Micklefield Park, including the provision of facilities for young people, - 3.
-Traffic management and pedestrian safety measures
+- 1. Enhanced parking near shops including for bicycles and electric vehicles; - 2.
+The provision of additional facilities at Micklefield Park, including the provision of facilities for young people; - 3.
+Traffic management and pedestrian safety measures associated with new developments.

 6.0 Next Steps